prolesoft/marxist.space/README.md

 resources: # this line is already there, needs to stay at the top
   - href: https://example.com
     title: Example Domain
-    subtitle: It's an Example # subtitle is optional
+    description: It's an Example # description is optional
     tags:
       - best
       - website